stefaniamolina/stefaniamolina.github.io/_pages/research.md

 </details>

-**Union Dissolution and Mental Health: The Role of Conflict During Separation**<br>with Michaela Kreyenfeld and Julie O´Sullivan<br>
+**Union Dissolution and Parental Mental Health: A Gender Perspective**<br>with Michaela Kreyenfeld and Julie O´Sullivan<br>

 <details>
   <summary>Abstract</summary>

-This paper uses longitudinal data from the German Family Panel (pairfam) to examine the relationship between separation and parental mental health (N=2,338).
+This paper uses longitudinal data from the German Family Panel (pairfam) to examine the relationship between separation and parental mental health (N=1,887).
 The outcome variable is depression, measured with the State-Trait Depression Scale (scale range zero to 30).
-We use fixed-effects regressions to address the question of how depression levels compare before and after separation with a matched control group.
-We further investigate differences in depression trajectories by gender and partnership quality.
+We use fixed-effects regressions to address investigate differences in depression trajectories by gender and partnership quality with a matched control group.
 Undergoing a separation increases depression levels, but trajectories vary depending on gender and partnership quality.
 Depression levels gradually increase starting one year before separation among men in high-quality partnerships.
-Women who separate from a low-quality partnership have increased depression levels only one year before separation, suggesting that separation can be an escape route from dysfunctional relationships.
+Women who separate from a low-quality partnership have increased depression levels only one year before separation, suggesting that separation can be an escape route from dysfunctional partnerships.

 </details>

-**Women's economic independence and intimate partner violence during separation** <br>with Lena Wagner and Michaela Kreyenfeld<br>
+**Women's Economic Independence and Intimate Partner Violence During Separation** <br>with Lena Wagner and Michaela Kreyenfeld<br>

 <details>
   <summary>Abstract</summary>